At Okeechobee Music Festival, we’ll use the power of sound, movement, and community to embody a deep sense of love, belonging, and purpose.

 Client Reviews

-“To feel so gently accepted by this group of women, who are all so different than me – it’s given me a lot more faith in the ability for others to see me and accept me.
-It was liberating to feel so safe to move my body and express myself freely.
-I searched for so long for a way to feel more at home in my bones, and this retreat was a turning point for me.
-I feel confident and empowered to take up space, whereas before I was constantly anxious and stayed small.”
+I searched for so long to feel at home in my bones, and this retreat was a turning point.
+I now feel confident and empowered to take up space, whereas before I was constantly anxious and stayed small.” – Kim

 The Experience